zackargyle/react-bash/README.md

 ```

 ### History
 The history prop and state arrays are lists of items that will be displayed as history items in the terminal.
+Essentially, anything that gets 'printed' out onto the terminal is a `history` item.
+The `prefix` prop is available to alter the bash user info that prepends commands in the history.
 If you'd like to add a welcome message to the initial state of the terminal, it's as easy as passing in a prop.

 ```js
 const history = [{ value: 'Welcome to the terminal!' }];